 For a healthy use of baking soda as a teeth whitener, all you should need is about a pea-sized drop of the product, just enough to cover the bristles of a wet toothbrush head.
 Gently brush the teeth with the baking soda for about a minute, ensuring it’s being applied at all angles, corners, crevices, and surfaces of the teeth, and rinse.

 Leaving it on too long or using it too often could lead to erosion of the tooth enamel.
-Brush your teeth as normal with toothpaste after rinsing out the baking soda.
+Brush your teeth as usual with toothpaste after rinsing out the baking soda.

 If you notice tooth sensitivity or other notable symptoms from using the baking soda tooth whitener, make an appointment with a dentist.
 Do not use baking soda if you have braces or another non-removable dental correcting device.